-Scott Schumacher enters his eighth season as the Buccaneers athletic director and head men's basketball coach.
+Scott Schumacher enters his eighth season as the Buccaneers' athletic director and head men's basketball coach.

-In 2018-19, Schumacher oversaw a Buccaneer athletic department that captured two national titles in dance, one national title in cheer, saw its football team win the Valley of the Sun Bowl, its volleyball and softball teams win conference championships, and its volleyball, men’s soccer, women’s basketball, men’s basketball, softball, and baseball teams make trips to the Region XIV tournaments.
+In 2018-19, Schumacher oversaw a Buccaneer athletic department that captured two national titles in dance, and one in cheer, saw its football team win the Valley of the Sun Bowl, its volleyball and softball teams win conference championships, and its volleyball, men’s soccer, women’s basketball, men’s basketball, softball, and baseball teams make trips to the Region XIV tournaments.

 Under Schumacher's direction, the 2018-19 men's basketball team finished the season with a 21-10 record and a trip to the Region XIV Tournament.

 In 29 years as a junior college head coach, Schumacher has compiled a career record of 560-337.
 He has led three different junior college programs to a conference championship and a top 10 national ranking in the NJCAA polls.
 Schumacher has been coaching basketball at the collegiate level for 32 years and has been an athletic director for the last 10.

 Twenty-five of 29 years have been spent as a head basketball coach in the Region XIV Conference.
 Schumacher previously coached league rivals Paris Junior College and Kilgore College, and is the only coach in TEAC history to lead two different programs to a conference championship.
 Prior to Blinn College, Schumacher was the athletic director and head basketball coach at North Dakota State College of Science, leading the Wildcats to a national tournament bid and three conference championships.